Places to Visit in Bhutan

-Jakar Dzong or Jakar Yugyel Dzong is the fortress of Bumthang District in central Bhutan.
-The name Jakar Dzong is derived from the word Jakarp(White bird) built-in 1554 by Ralung Hierarch when he came to Bhutan.
+Jakar Dzong or Jakar Yugyel Dzong is the fortress of the Bumthang District in central Bhutan.
+The name Jakar Dzong is derived from the word Jakarp(White bird) built in 1554 by Ralung Hierarch when he came to Bhutan.
 Jakar Dzong is one of the largest fortresses in Bhutan with a circumference of more than 1500 metre.

 21. Burning lake:

 One of the most visited sights of Bumthang is Burning lake or Mebar Tsho.
 Pema Lingpa the treasure hunter of the 15th century had a dream urging him to go to that particular spot in the Tang Chuu river.
 After standing on the rocks looking into the depths, he discerned there was a temple at the bottom with many doors, one of which was open.
 He dove in and swam into a large cave where a woman with one eye handed him a treasure chest.
 As he took it from her he found himself back on dry land.